• Facebook

 Finally, creating a trust avoids California’s intestacy laws.
 A state’s intestacy laws provide the default estate plan for those who die without a will.
 In California, the beneficiary of a decedent’s estate depends on whether the property was community property or separate property.
 Assuming that decedent was married and had community property, the surviving spouse’s intestate share is the decedent’s one-half share of the community property.
 On the other hand, if the decedent’s property was separate property, the intestate share of the surviving spouse depends on how many children the decedent had, if any.
 While it is important to know a state’s intestacy laws, they should be avoided at all cost.
 Thus, creating a trust is a way to avoid intestate succession and have your estate administered the way you want it.

-If you are interested in creating a living trust or have any questions regarding your current estate plan, please contact the experienced estate planning attorneys at Lonich Patton Ehrlich Policastri for further information.
-The attorneys at Lonich Patton Ehrlich Policastri have decades of experience handling complex estate planning matters, and we are happy to offer you a free consultation.
+If you are interested in creating a living trust or have any questions regarding your current estate plan, please contact the experienced estate planning attorneys at Lonich Patton Erlich Policastri for further information.
+The attorneys at Lonich Patton Erlich Policastri have decades of experience handling complex estate planning matters, and we are happy to offer you a free consultation.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may detail general legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.

 Sources: